A community of families with different backgrounds, experiences, and income levels helps create a high-quality learning

 Any family enrolling at The Parent Infant Center is welcome to apply for financial assistance through our Tuition Fund.
 Few awards are for more than $1,500 and priority is given to families whose income does not exceed 300% of the federal poverty level.

-The application deadline is May 31 for the fiscal year starting July 1.
-Applications must be accompanied by a current tax return to verify income.
-Families are notified about assistance awards by June 15.
+Awards are given out for the fiscal year starting July 1.
+Applications must be accompanied by a current tax return to verify income and are due by May 31 of every year.

 Families who have received assistance in the past may re-apply each year, but must complete a new application form and submit current tax information.
 We understand that individual circumstances change in the course of any year; requests are accepted throughout the year from families in need.